Jumbo (2020 film)

-Jumbo is a 2020 drama film written and directed by Zoé Wittock in her feature directorial debut.
-An international co-production of France, Belgium and Luxembourg, the film stars Noémie Merlant, Emmanuelle Bercot, Bastien Bouillon and Sam Louwyck.
+Jumbo is a 2020 fantasy drama film written and directed by Zoé Wittock in her feature directorial debut.
+An international co-production of France, Belgium and Luxembourg, the film stars Noémie Merlant as Jeanne, a shy amusement-park worker who develops a romantic and sexual attachment to a fairground ride.
+Emmanuelle Bercot, Bastien Bouillon and Sam Louwyck appear in supporting roles.